-If you ask any PMP aspirants about the scariest part of the PMP exam, most likely you will get the same answer.
+If you ask any PMP aspirant about the scariest questions on the PMP exam, you will most likely get the same answer.

-Everybody is scared of ITTO based questions and they are always trying to find the easiest way to solve them.
-This is a never-ending process because there is no shortcut to solve these type of questions.
+Almost all PMP aspirants are scared of ITTO-based questions, and they try to find the easiest way to solve them.
+This is a never-ending process because there is no shortcut to solving these types of questions.

-If you are preparing for the PMP exam, you will also be spending your time with these kinds of thoughts, and are afraid that you may fail the exam as a result.
+If you are preparing for the PMP exam, you might be afraid that you may fail the exam as a result.

-Every PMP aspirant is looking for a shortcut to solve this kind of question.
+Every PMP aspirant is looking for a shortcut to tackle ITTO-based questions.

-Anyway, in this blog post, I am going to talk about ITTO based questions, my strategy to deal with them, and then finally how you should prepare yourself to handle ITTO based questions.
+Anyway, in this blog post, I am going to talk about ITTO-based questions, and then how you should prepare yourself to handle these questions on the PMP exam.

 What are ITTO Based Questions?

-For example, let’s look at the “Create WBS” process.
+For example, let us consider the “Create WBS” process.
 In this process, you create the WBS.

-Input is something that you will need to create the output.
-In this case, the input will be a scope management plan, a requirement document, and a scope statement, etc. These plans and documents are necessary to create the WBS.
-Therefore, these are called “input”.
+Input is something that you will need to create an output.
+The input will be a scope management plan, a requirement document, and a scope statement, etc. These plans and documents are necessary to create the WBS; therefore, these are called “inputs.”

-A question on ITTO may look like this:
+A question on ITTOs may look like this: